John Nielsen-Gammon, Texas State Climatologist

 Do I think that the EPA based its assessment on sound science?
 I think, by basing its assessments on the IPCC, USGCRP, and NAS reports, it was basing its assessments on the best available science.
 I have the expertise to independently evaluate the quality of these reports, and on the whole they constitute in my opinion the most comprehensive, balanced assessments of climate change science presently available.

-Although he expressed concerns with the potential cost of greenhouse gas emissions controls, and believes that climate science has “a tendency to focus on the risks and bad consequences of global warming” instead of “potential benefits,” he knows of no reason to doubt that the planet is warming, that greenhouse gases are involved, and that sea levels are rising.
+Although Dr. Nielsen-Gammon expressed concerns with the potential cost of Clean Air Act greenhouse gas emissions controls, and believes that climate science has “a tendency to focus on the risks and bad consequences of global warming” instead of potential benefits, he — and the entire Texas A&M Department of Atmospheric Sciences — finds that “anthropogenic increases of greenhouse gas concentrations clearly present a danger to the public welfare.”